didaquis/boilerplate-frontend-react-graphql-apollo/README.md

   * Duplicate the configuration file `_env` and rename as `.env`
   * Edit the file `.env`
 * Then use: `npm run start`.
-* That's it!
-That was fast enough, right? 🚀

 **❗️You need help with `.env` file?**